-- The quality and level of supervision/mentorship that you will receive - How accessible your supervisor will be throughout your project iii.
-Supervisor's Curriculum Vitae e) Project Summary
+- The quality and level of supervision/mentorship that you will receive - How accessible your supervisor will be throughout your project

+Supervisor's Curriculum Vitae

 The supervisor's CV is required.
 Please upload the CV of your proposed supervisor.
 This CV should be completed using the template provided (this template is downloadable in this section on the online system or on the website).
 Please ensure that you first have permission from your supervisor to include their CV.